ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 We now have an understanding of how to run job on and HPC with SLURM, how to create a workflow, and monitor the status of our jobs.
 The we will now focus on doing jobs that are a more than just printing things, and for this we'll need some of our own software.

+## Requesting additional resources
+So far we have been specifying (wall) time, tasks/cpus, and RAM required for our jobs, but additional resources are available.
+The two additional resources that we can request on OzStar are GPUs and local storage attached to the node.
+On any SLURM system you can run `sbatch --gres=help` to see a list of the resources that can be requested.

+### GPU resources
+Accessing GPU resources can be done using the "generic resource request" which is `#SBATCH --gres=<name>[[:type]:count]`.
+For most systems (including OzStar) the gpu resource is just labeled `gpu`.
+Some systems have more than one type of GPU available and so you can specify which GPU you want to access using `--gres=gpu:type:1`.
+The sstar partition has 2 x NVIDIA P100 12GB PCIe GPUs per node, which you'll you can access without having to specify a type.
+Once you have specified the number of GPUs for a job the GPU resources will become visible to any programs which you run from within.

+### Attached storage
+Attached storage is typically very fast storage that is physically attached to the compute node making I/O on this device much faster than requesting I/O over the network to another file system.
+To request attached storage you can use `#SBATCH --tmp=20GB`.
+The location of the storage directory will then be saved in the environment variable `$JOBFS`.

 ## How do I install software on an HPC
 As noted in a [previous lesson]({{page.root}}{% link _episodes/02_WhatIsHPC.md %}#software), the HPC facility administrators manage a lot of software.
 For software that is provided by the HPC facility we can use the module system to load the required software/version.